 The American College of Surgeons is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The American College of Surgeons designates this live activity for a maximum of 6.5 AMA PRA Category 1 Credits™.
+The American College of Surgeons designates this enduring activity for a maximum of 8 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.